jacobejohnson/CIS175/README.md

 from http://drinkwire.liquor.com/post/single-malt-whisky-guide-infographic#gs.84arC7k.
 All
 credit goes to the original author Alexander A. Woldehanna (aka Intoxicology).
 I learned a lot from this information and hope the user will also.

+5/22/18
+Added food pantry database program, all aspect uploaded were written by me.
+User can build and connect database to Java program that allows user to view pantry inventory, add, and subtract ingredients as inventory changes.
+Instructions for operating program are included.
+User will need to have mysql-connector-java files installed.